 It’ll be interesting to see how customers respond to Adobe’s platform.
 In our conversations at the event, we heard a few Adobe clients question the idea of sending their data outside their own firewall.
 It’s one thing to put your marketing data from SaaS systems into the cloud, but it gets a little trickier when you’re sending sensitive customer data outside your enterprise-controlled environment.

-tools for AI
+2. New tools for AI

 Adobe has two approaches to AI.
 The first, and most prominent, is their Sensei platform, which provides out-of-the-box (some might say black box) AI and machine learning for customer experiences.
 Sensei is being built into every product that Adobe offers, from photo editing, to segment creation, to product recommendations.
 The second, not quite as prominent, is their Data Science Workspace, allows data scientists to build their own custom models using a notebook.